AlfonsoPioPretorino/GetFilesFromAmerigo/README.md

 # GetFilesFromAmerigo

-A quick and easy console application to download all of your files that are stored on [Amerigo app](https://www.amerigo-app.com/).
+A quick and easy console application to download all your files that are stored on [Amerigo app](https://www.amerigo-app.com/).
 It consists in a console-based app that it is using the "Web server" feature that is provided by Amerigo.

 Through a few steps, you will be able to download or visualize all your data stored on Amerigo.